 - 1. Arrive in plenty of time to familiarise yourself with the stadium and to meet the referee. - 2.
 Check any changes in the officiating team (withdrawals, late additions etc).
 You might have to explain your role to any less experienced officials and put them at ease.
 Where there is a referee's team briefing, the referee should introduce you and inform the team about the assessment process. - 3.
 Agree with the referee how officials will be told if they have performed exceptionally well or poorly and how the grades will be recorded and submitted to UKA between you. (see notes for "End of meeting") - 4.
 Periodically during the meeting, you should briefly catch up with the referee to compare observations.
 This should focus on any good or below standard performances observed.
 This is particularly important where officials need to be informed by the end of their duties of any higher or adverse grading awarded.
-You should also consult with the Team Leaders as they are in a good position to help to assess their team. - 5.
-Although not strictly within your remit, you will probably see the Clerks of Course at work and it might be of assistance to the Technical Manager if you see and take note of any particularly good or bad points of their performance to support the TM in their appraisal and recording. - 6.
+You should also consult with the Team Leaders as they are in a good position to help to assess their team.

+- 5. Although not strictly within your remit, you will probably see the Clerks of Course at work and it might be of assistance to the Technical Manager if you see and take note of any particularly good or bad points of their performance to support the TM in their appraisal and recording. - 6.
 If you see officials, particularly those with less experience performing well it is appropriate to feed back to them during the meeting.
 Likewise if someone is doing something drastically wrong it is fairer to speak to them before they carry out that duty again.
-For a 2 day meeting it is essential to have provided feedback on any weaknesses before the start of the second day as part of the assessment process is developmental.
+For a two day meeting it is essential to have provided feedback on any weaknesses before the start of the second day as part of the assessment process is developmental.
+At a two day meeting wherever possible the Assessor should arrange to talk individually to any 3P officials before the start of the second day.
 The Assessor and the Referee will have agreed beforehand about how this will be handled.